Zowe-Java-SDK/ZosShell/README.md

 A profile is a one-to-one relationship of Profile.java file within the project.
 It contains variables as a placeholder for configuration information, such as z/OSMF and ssh connection information and properties to control the Window environment.

 In addition, each profile contains path variable to control location for download directory.

+The first JSON array entry in the example below shows all the attributes defined to be read by the application.

+The other JSON array entries shows that you don't need to specify all attributes and its values.
+The attributes most critical are those that specify a z/OSMF connection: hostname, zosmfport, username, and password.

 Example of config.json: